maizzle/maizzle.com/content/docs/tailwindcss.md

 </code-sample>

 Again, this is totally optional: you can use Tailwind CSS in Maizzle without creating any CSS file at all!
-In this case, Tailwind will only generate components and utilities, based on your `tailwind.config.js`.
+Doing so will only generate components and utilities based on your `tailwind.config.js`.

 ### Custom CSS